truenas/documentation/content/SCALEUIReference/SystemSettings/Services/_index.md

 related: false
 ---

-**System Settings > Services** displays each system component that runs continuously in the background.
+**System > Services** displays each system component that runs continuously in the background.
 These typically control data-sharing or other external access to the system.
 Individual services have configuration screens and activation toggles, and you can set them to run automatically.

 {{< trueimage src="/images/SCALE/SystemSettings/ServicesSCALE.png" alt="SCALE Services Screen" id="SCALE Services Screen" >}}